ohmae/orientation-faker/README.md

   - Fixed to reverse portrait
 - rev land
   - Fixed to reverse landscape
+- full sensor
+  - Rotate in all orientations by sensor (system control)
 - sensor port
   - Fixed to portrait, automatically flip upside down by sensor
 - sensor land